-Puppet Enterprise includes an orchestration engine (MCollective), which can invoke many kinds of action in parallel across any number of nodes.
+Puppet Enterprise includes the MCollective engine, which can invoke many kinds of actions in parallel across any number of nodes.
 Several useful actions are available by default, and you can easily add and use new actions.

-Note: Sometimes, newly added nodes won’t respond immediately to orchestration commands.
-These nodes will begin responding to orchestration commands about 30 minutes after Puppet Enterprise is installed.
+Note: Sometimes, newly added nodes won’t respond immediately to MCollective commands.
+These nodes will begin responding to commands about 30 minutes after Puppet Enterprise is installed.
 You can accelerate this by logging into the node and running

 puppet agent --testas an admin user.

-PE’s orchestration is built around the idea of predefined actions — it is essentially a highly parallel remote procedure call (RPC) system.
+PE’s MCollective is built around the idea of predefined actions — it is essentially a highly parallel remote procedure call (RPC) system.

 Actions are distributed in MCollective agent plugins, which are bundles of several related actions.

-- Many plugins are available by default; see Built-In Orchestration Actions.
+- Many plugins are available by default; see Built-in actions.

-- You can extend the orchestration engine by downloading or writing new plugins and adding them to the engine with Puppet.
+- You can extend MCollective by downloading or writing new plugins and adding them to the engine with Puppet.

-The core concept of PE’s orchestration is invoking actions, in parallel, on a select group of nodes.
+The core concept of PE’s MCollective engine is invoking actions, in parallel, on a select group of nodes.

 Typically you choose some nodes to operate on (usually with a filter that describes the desired fact values or Puppet classes), and specify an action and its arguments.
-The orchestration engine then runs that action on the chosen nodes, and displays any data collected during the run.
+MCollective then runs that action on the chosen nodes, and displays any data collected during the run.

-In addition to the main action invocation interfaces, Puppet Enterprise provides special interfaces for two of the most useful orchestration tasks:
+In addition to the main action invocation interfaces, Puppet Enterprise provides special interfaces for one of the most useful orchestration tasks, remotely controlling the Puppet agent and triggering Puppet runs.

-pe-activemqservice (which runs on the puppet master server) routes all orchestration-related messages.
+pe-activemqservice (which runs on the Puppet master server) routes all MCollective-related messages.

 pe-mcollectiveservice (which runs on every agent node) listens for authorized commands and invokes actions in response.
 It relies on the available agent plugins for its set of possible actions.